 Generally, the considerations that largely dictate what safety razor you’ll want to buy will be cost and your personal skin sensitivity, as well as things like beard type and hand size.

-You will want to look for a shaving tool that will fit right in within your usual maintenance routine of washing with your best beard conditioner.
+You will want to look for a safety razor that will fit right in within your usual maintenance routine of washing with your best beard conditioner.

 Safety razors can be intimidating to first-timers with their sharp blades, but as long as you set aside some extra time to really pay attention to each stroke, you won’t need to use a styptic pencil on the regular.